lrusso/Spider/README.md

 * Select **Create folder references for any added folders** and select **Add**.

-* Select **ViewController.swift** from the Navigator pane and replace everything with with code shown below, changing **www** to the folder name containing your html etc and changing **AppName** to the name of your html file.
+* Select **ViewController.swift** from the Navigator pane and replace everything with with code shown below, changing **www** to the folder name containing your html etc and changing **SpiderGame** to the name of your html file.

 ```
 import Cocoa